-You can purchase plain Econic packs and rewind film and also place orders for customised printing, sizes and features by contacting us here
+You can purchase plain Econic packs from our online store here Rewind film and customised printing, sizes and features are also available – contact us here

 Can I trial some Econic bags before I commit to purchase them?

-If you are based in New Zealand or Australia and would like to trial Econic packaging in your business, you can order a fee sample packhere.
+If you are based in New Zealand or Australia and would like to trial Econic packaging in your business, you can order a sample pack here.
 If you have a packaging need that requires a customised pack or printing, you are welcome to request a low-cost trial to ensure the packaging is well-suited to your packaging requirements and processes.
 To ensure the manufacturing of Econic is as sustainable as possible, we evaluate each trial request to determine if the shipment location, proposed order quantities and what is going to be packed will make it viable.
 You can request a low-cost trial here

 What is the minimum order quantity for ready-made bags?